FallDownTheSystem/modern-js/src/pages/new-es-features.md

 When called, generator functions do not initially execute their code.
 Instead, they return a special type of iterator, called a `Generator`.
 When a value is consumed by calling the generator's `next` method, the Generator function executes until it encounters the `yield` keyword.

-The function can be called as many times as desired, and returns a new Generator each time.
-Each Generator may only be iterated once.
+The generator function can be called as many times as desired and returns a new `Generator` each time.
+Each `Generator` may only be iterated once.

 Generators compute their yielded values on demand, which allows them to efficiently represent sequences that are expensive to compute (or even infinite sequences).